 Check your spam filter.
 That is usually the problem.
 Please make sure that the domains @thelouisianamarathon.com and @runsignup.com are on your “allowed senders” list so that your spam filter will not block your confirmation email or any other important notifications.

-Entries are non-transferable.
+Entries are transferable, but must be done through our registration site, RunSignUp.
+Transfers are allowed until 10 days prior to the event and do not incur any fees from us.
+Completing the transfer through our system is MANDATORY.
 This is for the safety of the runner as well as necessary to satisfy insurance requirements of the event.
 If a runner collapses or is otherwise injured during the race and is running as someone else, we would not have emergency information available for them.
 This could result in further injury.
+Instructions on how to transfer to another runner can be found HERE.

 Your registration fee helps to pay for the necessary permits, infrastructure, transportation, staffing, insurance, police, awards, SWAG, supplies, bibs, medals, shirts, and chip timing to produce all event-related activities.
 Portions of every registration fee are directed to select charity partners throughout the year.